AbdelGeorge/academicprojects/README.md

 # ABDEL SINI GEORGE'S PORTFOLIO

 Welcome to my GitHub portfolio!
-I'm a passionate software developer with a strong interest in web development and open-source projects.
+I'm a analytic student with a strong interest in data and business analytics.
 Below, you'll find a selection of projects I've worked on.
 Feel free to explore, collaborate, or reach out if you have any questions or opportunities for collaboration.

 ## About Me

-I'm a junior marketing analyst with a focus on business analytics.
+I'm a junior marketing analyst with a focus on formulating strategy for marketing campaigns.
 I love to learn and experiment with new technologies, and I'm dedicated to writing clean and maintainable code.

 ## Projects